barshacse/LaravelEcommerce/README.md

     .Login,DashBoard,Products,Customers,Order Details,PDF,Mail Confirmation
     .Themeforest Free Theme(Bootstrap 3)

-How to use
+How To Use
     .Clone the repository with git clone
-    .Copy .env.example file to .env and edit database credentials there .Run composer install
+    .Use .env file to access and edit database credentials here .Run composer install
     .Run php artisan key:generate
-    .Run php artisan migrate --seed (it has some seeded data for your testing) .That's it: launch the main URL.
+    .Run php artisan migrate--seed(it has some seeded data for testing) .Thats it:Launch the main URL

 License
     Basically, feel free to use and re-use any way you want.